 Brownfields in Connecticut

-Sites, once used for industrial, manufacturing, or commercial uses, were abandoned or underutilized due to known or suspected contamination from past uses.
-Unknown environmental liabilities were preventing communities, developers and investors from restoring these properties to productive use and revitalizing impacted neighborhoods.
+Sites, once used for industrial, manufacturing, or commercial uses, have been abandoned or underutilized due to known or suspected contamination from past uses.
+Unknown environmental liabilities have been preventing communities, developers and investors from restoring these properties to productive use and revitalizing impacted neighborhoods.

-Connecticut’s state remediation programs and standards promote the cleanup and redevelopment of brownfields and other contaminated sites.
-The Connecticut Remediation Standard Regulations (RSRs) establish standards for the cleanup of contaminated sites including brownfields.
+The Connecticut Remediation Standard Regulations establish standards for the cleanup of contaminated sites including brownfields.
 The Voluntary Remediation Program, Property Transfer Program, and various brownfields liability relief programs provide a mechanism by which property owners can assess environmental conditions at their properties and ensure that cleanups will meet state standards.
 In some cases, funding for State Brownfield Programs may be available to assist with assessment and/or remediation of Brownfield sites.
 The State offers a number of liability relief programs that limit the liability of non-responsible owners or prospective purchasers who make a good faith effort to remediate and redevelop brownfields.

 reducing or eliminating public exposure to pollutants,